-13. Fieldwork outside the UK
+Fieldwork outside the UK

 It is important that a supervisor reminds their students of the need to contact the UKVI Compliance team should they need to leave the UK for any period including for any fieldwork, so that it can be recorded and reported to UKVI.
-The student should contact the UKVI Compliance team at least one month before they are due to leave the UK.
-Tier 4 Students need to maintain contact with their supervisor during any periods of fieldwork by telephone, e-mail, Skype or a combination.
+The student should complete the fieldwork request form and return it to the Graduate School and Student Immigration and Compliance Team at least one month before they are due to leave the UK.
+Tier 4/Student Route visa holders need to maintain contact with their supervisor during any periods of fieldwork by telephone, email, Skype or a combination.
 Auditable records must also be kept and added to the attendance monitoring system.

-If for any reason it is not possible to maintain contact at an appropriate level during a period of study outside the UK, the UKVI Compliance team will notify the UKVI of a withdrawal of sponsorship of their Tier 4 visa and a new CAS will be issued when the student is ready to return to the UK.
+If for any reason it is not possible to maintain contact at an appropriate level during a period of study outside the UK, the Student Immigration and Compliance team will notify the UKVI of a withdrawal of sponsorship of their Tier 4/Student Route visa and a new CAS will be issued when the student is ready to return to the UK.
 It is not recommended that Student Route/Tier 4 students undertake trips where it will not be possible to maintain contact with their supervisory team, as there is always the risk that a new visa application could be rejected when the student is ready to return.

-Appendix 1 outlines the processes in place to monitor academic engagement of Research students
+Appendix 1 outlines the processes in place to monitor academic engagement of Research students.

-14. Absences
+13. Absences